reactwg/react-native-releases/docs/guide-release-process.md

 Starting from React Native 0.80, the **Publish Release** action will generate a changelog PR such as `changelog/v0.80.0-rc.0` for you.

 Reformat and re-style the modified `CHANGELOG.md` on that branch based on previous changelog PRs.
 Then, a Meta engineer should:
-1. import the PR in the Meta internal system,
+1. Import the PR in the Meta internal system,
-2. get the resulting diff approved,
+2. Get the resulting diff approved,
-3. land the diff into `main`.
+3. Land the diff into `main`.

-If it fails, you can generate the updated changelog manually and then open a PR from `main` manually after similar reformatting:
+If it fails, or for (**`< 0.80`**) manually generate the updated changelog manually and open a PR from `main` after similar reformatting:

 <details>
   <summary>Manually Generate Changelog Updates</summary>